pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 ```

 ### Error Responses[​](#error-responses-3)
-- Errors may indicate a damaged token; request a new one from the server.
+Parsing errors may indicate a damaged token; request a new one from the server.

 ## Set token[​](#set-token)

-Used by client devices to update the current authentication token.
+`setToken()` lets a client device update its authentication token granted by the server.

 ### Method(s)[​](#methods-4)
 ```
 `1setToken(String token)
 `
 ```

 Parameters:
+- token (required)
+  - Type: String
+  - Default: n/a
-- token (String): Current token with embedded permissions
+  - Current token with embedded permissions.

 ### Sample code[​](#sample-code-4)
 ```
 1